pnxtech/Hydra4Net-Development/Hydra4NET/README.md

 ```

 Message processing is the same as with `SendMessage` but you're still responsible for calling `MarkQueueMessage()`.
 Note also that QueueProcessor internally calls the `GetQueueMessage()` and calls your ProcessMessage() member.
+The use of QueueProcessor allows your application to focus on message processing rather than queuing boilerplate code.